Watzmann

-The Watzmann (Watzmo) is a mountain in the Berchtesgaden Alps south of the village of Berchtesgaden.
+The Watzmann (/de/; Watzmo) is a mountain in the Berchtesgaden Alps south of the village of Berchtesgaden.
 It is the third highest in Germany, and the highest located entirely on German territory.

 Three main peaks array on a N-S axis along a ridge on the mountain's taller western half: Hocheck (2,651 m), Mittelspitze (Middle Peak, 2,713 m) and Südspitze (South Peak, 2,712 m).

 The Watzmann massif also includes the 2,307 m Watzmannfrau (Watzmann Wife, also known as Kleiner Watzmann or Small Watzmann), and the Watzmannkinder (Watzmann Children), five lower peaks in the recess between the main peaks and the Watzmannfrau.

 The entire massif lies inside Berchtesgaden National Park.

 Watzmann Glacier and other icefields

 The Watzmann Glacier is located below the famous east face of the Watzmann in the Watzmann cirque and is surrounded by the Watzmanngrat arête, the Watzmannkindern and the Kleiner Watzmann.

 The size of the glacier reduced from around 30 ha in 1820 until it split into a few fields of firn, but between 1965 and 1980 it advanced significantly again and now has an area of 10.1 ha.

 Above and to the west of the icefield lie the remains of a JU 52 transport-bomber that crashed in October 1940.